goshng/polap/README.md

 Polap is a specialized pipeline designed to assemble plant mitochondrial DNA (mtDNA) using the **Flye** long-read assembler, supplemented by organellar gene annotation to guide contig selection.
 Inspired by **ptGAUL** (a chloroplast assembly pipeline), Polap integrates Flye's capabilities with gene annotation to identify and assemble mtDNA contigs from whole-genome data.

+## Description

+**Polap** is a specialized meta-assembly pipeline that enhances the functionality of the [Flye](https://github.com/fenderglass/Flye) assembler.
+Serving as a Flye helper pipeline, Polap incorporates organellar gene annotation, aiding in the educated guess of selection of organelle-origin contigs from Flye's whole-genome assembly.
+The name "Polap" is inspired by the [ptGAUL](https://github.com/Bean061/ptgaul) chloroplast genome assembly pipeline created by Wenbin Zhou, as Polap similarly focuses on organellar genomes, specifically plant mitochondrial DNA (mtDNA).

+The pipeline combines the **Flye** assembler with [FMLRC](https://github.com/holtjma/fmlrc) (a sequence polishing tool by Matt Holt) and applies sequencing depth analysis to identify contigs belonging to the mitochondrial genome.
+Leveraging both Flye-generated assemblies and organellar gene annotations, Polap helps users identify candidate mtDNA contigs based on sequencing depth and gene presence, enabling targeted selection and assembly of mtDNA.

+Polap originated as an extension of ptGAUL, with a specific focus on assembling plant mtDNA from long-read sequencing data.
+The workflow begins by conducting a Flye whole-genome assembly, generating contigs without a reference genome.
+These contigs are then analyzed with [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to confirm the presence of mtDNA or chloroplast (ptDNA) genes.
+Using depth and copy number metrics, Polap allows users to identify likely mtDNA contigs, collects them, and performs a final targeted mtDNA assembly.
+The pipeline concludes with polishing using FMLRC, resulting in an accurate, high-quality mtDNA assembly.

 ## Key Features

 - **Flexible Assembly**: Polap utilizes Flye as a "black-box" assembler, adding custom logic to filter and identify organelle-specific contigs.